nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

          #XTCPSVR: -1,-1
          OK

    #.
-Create a TCP server and read information about the current state.
+Create a TCP server and read the information about the current state.
       Replace *1234* with the correct port number.

       .. parsed-literal::